Communist Party of Argentina (Extraordinary Congress)

 The Communist Party (Extraordinary Congress) (Partido Comunista (Congreso Extraordinario), PCCE) is an Argentine communist party that advocates for Marxist-Leninist ideals.
-The PCCE is a part of the Frente de Todos, a kirchnerist coalition that, since the 2019 general election, holds the majority of political power in Argentina.
-Its name was adopted after a dispute with the Communist Party of Argentina caused a division between its members, resulting in the organization of an extraordinary congress that gave way to the foundation of the PCCE between December 1-2, 1996.
+The PCCE is a part of the Unión por la Patria (formerly Frente de Todos), a Peronist coalition in Argentina.
+Its name was adopted after a dispute with the Communist Party of Argentina caused a division between its members, resulting in the organization of an extraordinary congress that gave way to the foundation of the PCCE between December 1–2, 1996.

 The Party is currently present in a variety of Argentine regions, such as the capital city and the provinces of Buenos Aires, Santa Fe, Entre Ríos, Córdoba, San Luis, Formosa, Misiones, and San Juan, among others.

 PCCE publishes Nuestra Palabra and Raíces Latinoamericanas.

 History

 Origin

 Since the late 1990s, the Communist Party of Argentina began to have strong internal disputes over the leadership of its Central Committee, and differences in the vision about the political strategy that the party should take after the fall of the Soviet bloc.
 One of those discussions ended in a new fraction.
 In December 1996, a group of Communist Party militants, opposed to Patricio Echegaray, held an Extraordinary Congress, as a result of an internal dispute with the leadership of the Central Committee.
 That discussion led to a massive expulsion of party members, who subsequently decided to form a new party, dubbed the "Communist Party (Extraordinary Congress)" in reference to the Extraordinary Congress that marked the fraction.